 How many schools should I apply to?
-The average number of applications filed by medical students across the country in the past year was 17.
+The average number of applications filed by each application in the 2021-2022 application season was 18.
 The number of schools you apply to should be based on a realistic assessment of your competitiveness and fit for the school.
 For example, if you are a Missouri resident with a science GPA of 3.2 and an MCAT in the 80th percentile, it’s probably a poor use of resources to be applying to state schools in California.
-Students are sadvised to buy the MSAR® – Medical Student Admissions Requirements.
-This book will provide you with information that will help determine your competitiveness for any medical school in the country.
+Students are advised to purchase an online subscription the MSAR® – Medical Student Admissions Requirements in the year before they will applying.
+This resource will provide you with information that will help determine your competitiveness for each school in the country.

 Which schools should I apply to?
 This is really an impossible question for any pre-health advisor to answer.
 It’s really a personal decision that will likely be based on several factors.
 How competitive of an applicant are you?
+Which kind of medical school curriculum would you prefer (i.e. traditional, PBL, integrated)?
 Do you have any specific career aspirations that are better met by certain schools (for example, a strong interest in primary care, research, public health, etc.).
 Do you have a specific area of the country where you would like to live?
-More importantly, are there any areas of the country where you would be unhappy living?
 All of these questions need to be answered by the applicant.
 For this reason, students should take time to research schools using both the MSAR, and the schools’ websites.

 When should I apply to medical school?
 Students are strongly advised to submit their application as soon as possible after AMCAS (American Medical College Admissions Service) begins accepting applications.
 This occurs at very end of May/first week in June.
 (For Texas schools is ~1 month earlier).
 AMCAS opens in early May so you can begin working on your application about a month before you are able to submit it.
 Because admissions decisions at most schools are made on a “rolling” basis (where students are accepted and spots are filled as the season moves along), it’s advisable for students to submit their application as early as possible and subsequently start interviewing with schools as early as possible.
 In order to meet this timeline, students should plan on having their MCAT results and letters of recommendation by June 1 of the application year.
 Applying in August is late.